Book Physio Appointment

 Vertigo itself is not a diagnosis but a symptom indicative of an underlying issue affecting the vestibular system—the parts of the inner ear and brain that help control balance and eye movements.

-Understanding the differences between vertigo and dizziness is crucial when determining treatment strategies, as is identifying the cause of your symptoms.
+Understanding the differences between vertigo and dizziness is crucial when determining vestibular rehabilitation treatment strategies, as is identifying the cause of your symptoms.
 Below we will explore some commonly seen conditions in physiotherapy.

 One of the most common causes of vertigo is Benign Paroxysmal Positional Vertigo (BPPV), a condition characterized by brief episodes of intense vertigo triggered by specific head movements.
 BPPV stands for: